 - People and problems can get under our skin.
 If we practice forgiveness and increase our compassion we can see ourselves and others in a different light.
 Accept that there are some things you cannot control.
 Rather than trying to control the actions of others, try controlling the flow or your breath instead.

 - Sit or walk in nature and silently observe colours, smells, sounds

-- Small children are enamoured with nature.
+- Small children are enamored with nature.
 However, as adults, sometimes we lose that effervescent joy.
-Take your inner magical child on a playdate.
+Take your inner magical child on a play date.
 Find places where nature actively expresses itself and see how it lifts your spirit.
 Or go to an art gallery or museum and enjoy the experience of the senses

 - Do some devotional practices

 - If you are spiritual light a candle or incense and dedicate it to someone special.
 If you are atheist look up at the stars and try to find planets.
 If you are religious go to chapel, church or temple.
 If you are pagan create rituals that harmonize your world.
 How do you connect to that which is bigger than you?
 Make a ritual to celebrate the day.